 Michelle loves exploring Portland’s neighborhoods with her husband and dog, philosophical discussions, the smell of conifers, and a cold beer after a long hike or bike ride.

-Nicole joined RMC Research in 2018 with five years of experience in applied research and program evaluation.
+Nicole Cerra joined RMC Research in 2018 with experience in applied research and program evaluation.
 Nicole is a listener.
 She enjoys understanding people’s perspectives using qualitative research methodologies.
-She is dedicated to illuminating the voices of underserved populations in the U.S. and abroad, particularly homeless or formerly homeless individuals.
-Nicole has expertise in involving non-researchers in qualitative data collection and analysis (i.e. community-based participatory research).
-Nicole completed her M.P.H. in Maternal and Child health from the University of Minnesota and M.A. in Global Studies from the University of California, Santa Barbara.
+She is dedicated to illuminating the voices of underserved populations in the United States and abroad—particularly homeless or formerly homeless individuals.
+Nicole has expertise involving nonresearchers in qualitative data collection and analysis (i.e., community-based participatory research).
+Nicole holds a Master’s in Public Health with a focus on Maternal and Child Health from the University of Minnesota and a Master’s in Global Studies from the University of California, Santa Barbara.

 Nicole enjoys quiet moments of reflection amidst the chaos of raising a young child, the ocean, watching American Dippers on raging rivers, and interacting with people from diverse backgrounds.